tarwn/lessthandot-hugo/blogs/content/posts/2016-11-09-running-nunit-tests-from-your-code.md

 This was in a baseclass from which testclasses inherit (so you can pass some much needed parameters to them and then you just call execute and BAM! tests run.

-This however only works for “simple” tests.
+This however only works for "simple" tests.
 As soon as you start to use testcase you are in trouble and a world of much code.
 Much code means much work and I don't like to work.
 But I don't have too.
 Because I can run the tests another way, with nunit.engine.

 Just nuget the NUnit.Engine package and make sure everyone of those files is in your outputfolder